SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.filter.tariff/README.md

 Jan-Dec,,Sat-Sun,8-24,11.21
 ```

-When encoding into SolarNetwork metadata JSON, that same schedule would look like this:
+When encoding into SolarNetwork metadata JSON, that same schedule would look like this when saved
+at the `/pm/tariffs/schedule` path:

 ```json
 {